telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-allowed-types.md

 ## Allowing Types when Using IsolatedStorageProvider

-To allow types to be instantiated by the PersistenceFramework when working with the `IsolatedStorageProvider`, you need to pass a new PersistenceManager instance to its constructor.
+To allow types to be instantiated by the PersistenceFramework when working with the `IsolatedStorageProvider`, you need to pass a new `PersistenceManager` instance to its constructor.
 On it, you can utilize the AllowTypes extension method or use its AllowedTypes collection.

 #### __[C#] Allowing types when using IsolatedStorageProvider__
 {{region persistence-framework-allowed-types-10}}
     PersistenceManager manager = new PersistenceManager()
-        .AddDockingControls()
-        .AddNavigationControls();
+        .AllowDockingControls()
+        .AllowNavigationControls();

+	manager.AllowedTypes.Add(typeof(MyCustomType));

     IsolatedStorageProvider isoProvider = new IsolatedStorageProvider(manager);
 {{endregion}}